CS-433/cs-433-project-2-mlakes/README.md

 * bert :  Bidirectional Encoder Representations from Transformers (CT-BERT)
 * zero : Few shot learning model

-To learn more, read the report.
+To learn more, read the report :D

 ## Testing
 To create the predictions, you can run